Edillower/FANTASE/README.md

 # FANTASE
 FANTAstic SEquences and Where to Find Them: Faithful and Efficient API Call Generation through State-tracked Constrained Decoding and Reranking

-Our code release has been approved.
-The code will be released at https://github.com/amazon-science after the holiday session.
-We will update the repo link once published.
+The code is available at https://github.com/amazon-science/faithful_and_efficient_api_call_generation